godotengine/godot-cpp-template/README.md

 - A macbook
 - An apple id enrolled in apple developer(99 dollar per year)
-- In the framework folder, you need to create a `Resources/Info.plist`
+- In the framework folder, you need to create a `Resources/Info.plist`.
+Take as example the one in this project.
+Be careful to set CFBundleExecutable to the EXACT lib name, otherwise it won't work.
+Also, don't put strange names in the CFBundleName and other such places, try to only use letters and space.
+Errors will be if not extremly vague to impossible to debug.

 For the actions you will need to set the following inputs.
 Store them as secrets in github: